RascalSoftware/RAT-Docs/source/advanced/resampling.rst

             print(problem.contrasts)

-The resampling itself is controlled by the 'resamPars' field in the controls block:
+The resampling operation is controlled by the parameters 'resampleMinAngle' and 'resampleNPoints' in the controls object:

 .. tab-set::
     :class: tab-label-hidden